New Cars, Models and Launches At The Geneva Motor Show 2013

 Updated version of the C3 gets a restyled front end and new tail lights, along with new, cleaner three-cylinder engines and some tweaked interior options.

-The Trax, Chevrolet's Vauxhall Mokka-based compact SUV looks set to join a crowded market when it goes on sale in the spring of 2013.
+The Trax is Chevrolet's Vauxhall Mokka-based SUV that will join a crowded market when it goes on sale in the spring of 2013.

-The larger, more practical estate version of Skoda's all-new Octavia is on sale in June priced from £16,790.
+The estate version of Skoda's new Octavia will go on sale in June and looks very good value with the entry-level model priced at £16,790.

 Ferrari's new Enzo replacement boasts 963bhp and KERS, and will go head-to-head with the McLaren P1 for the title of the best million pound hypercar.